MerjaKreivi/Image-Annotator/README.md

 # Image Annotator

-This REST API was originally created as team assignment for Programmable Web Project course on spring 2021 in University of Oulu.
+This REST API was created as team assignment for Programmable Web Project course on spring 2021 in University of Oulu.
 The project was originally carried by Merja Kreivi-Kauppinen and Juha Paaso.

 Project includes two annotators - one for private photos, and one for social media images for reserch purposis.